Secrets to making the best brownies reveals the best tricks and tips to ensure perfectly cakey or fudgy brownies with a crisp, crackly surface.

 Think of it this way: You almost can’t overbeat the sugar and butter at the start of a brownie recipe.
 The point is to build the batter’s structure by incorporating air into the fat as the sugar dissolves.
 But after the eggs and then the flour are added to that sugary, buttery goodness, when you beat the batter vigorously the proteins (those in the eggs as well as those in the flour) will stretch thin and dry out fast.
 This results, after baking, in a dry crackle over the fudgy chocolate below.
 In fact, that crust helps hold the very moist, dense brownie together.

 Of course, one person’s poor technique is another’s pleasure.
 (See also Fifty Shades of Grey.)
-Some recipes—including Robert’s Best Brownies—actually traffic in that flaky, vaunted crust.
+Some recipes—including David Lebovitz’s Best Brownies—actually traffic in that flaky, vaunted crust.
 In our opinion, it’s pure bliss.
-Heathens in the other camp should restrain themselves once they’ve got the eggs in the mix.
+Heathens in the other camp should restrain themselves while beating once they’ve got the eggs in the mix.

 Dear Never Cook Naked Guys: I would like to know a foolproof method for knowing when a brownie is done. —Still Just Standing Facing the Stove

 Dear Standing: Our foolproof method is pretty easy: Read the recipe.
-(You may also care to read the above timing question from Confused About the First Time—and our answer.)
+You may also care to read the below question from Confused About the First Time regarding “Why Are My Brownies Barely Cooked?
+And our answer.

 A trustworthy recipe will offer reliable physical, visual, even olfactory cues.
 Just don’t rely on timing, as unfortunately there’s no brownie recipe that actually allows you to heat an oven, mix a batter, and walk away.
 Any suggestion of minutes and hours should be viewed as a loose guide that simply tells you whether you’ll have warm brownies within the next half hour or so.